Frequently Asked Questions About

 Installation

-No, NYC needs the \user folder to be under NYC folder.
-However, NYC allows you to have cookbooks outside the \user folder, including on other drives.
+NYC allows you to have cookbooks outside the \user folder, including on other drives.
 You can even put cookbooks on network drives, provided you have full read AND write access to those drives.
+However, keeping cookbooks outside the \user folder is not recommended because of the following issues:

 1. When you do a File… Backup…, NYC will only back up user files in your \user folder (not your other folders where you might be keeping cookbooks).